okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ##### Create a password-optional authenticator enrollment policy

-An authenticator enrollment policy determines which authenticators must challenge a user before they are successfully signed in.
+An authenticator enrollment policy determines which authenticators must challenge a user before they’re successfully signed in.
 In this case, email is set to **Required**, while all the other authenticators are set to **Optional**.

 1. Choose **Security** > **Authenticators**.
 2. Select the **Enrollment** tab, and then click **Add A Policy**.